-Tethers - Although not a common assist, ski tip connectors or a climbing belt (for snowboarder) with tethers is an option for introducing turn shape and the feel of a turn.
+Tethers - Although not a common assist, ski tip connectors or a climbing belt with tethers is an option for introducing or enhancing turn shape, providing speed control, or making emergency stops.

-Outriggers - Outriggers can aid in the student's balance while moving (i.e., a sliding pole touch)
+Outriggers - Outriggers can aid in the student's balance while moving (i.e., a sliding pole touch).